SolomonDefi/solomon-monorepo/apps/developer-docs/docs/guide/technology.md

 ## Frontend

-Aside from blockchain contracts guaranteeing buyer protection for online transactions, Solomon's core strength is it's extensible frontend plugin.
+Aside from blockchain contracts guaranteeing buyer protection for online transactions, Solomon's core strength is its extensible frontend plugin.
 Using popular, modern, and light frameworks and development practices is key for growing a developer community and having the best chance of avoiding future tech stack obsolescence.

 ### Vue3